Ray structures on Teichm\"uller Space: Harmonic maps

-where $\gamma$ is the horizontal measured foliation of the Hopf differential of the harmonic map $f:X\to Y$. \end{theorem}
+where $\gamma$ is the horizontal measured foliation of the Hopf differential of the harmonic diffeomorphism $f:X\to Y$ homotopic to the change of marking. \end{theorem}

 \remark The method of Minsky actually proves a slightly stronger estimate in the following sense.
-Let $\gamma=\sum_{i=1}^{k} \gamma_i$ be the component decomposition.
-Namely, for any $i\neq j$, $\gamma_i$ and $\gamma_j$ have {disjoint} support.
-Let $X_i$ be the underlying surface of $\gamma_i$.
-Since $X_i$ contains every leaf of $\gamma_i$, the construction of Minsky's polygonal region and train-track approximate {occurs within each} $X_i$.
+Let $\Phi$ be the Hopf differential of the harmonic diffeomorphism $f:X\to Y$ with $\gamma$ being the horizontal measured foliation/lamination.
+Let $\{X_i\}$ be the components complementary to the critical graph (see Definition \ref{def:critical:graph}) of (the horizontal foliation $\gamma$ of) $\Phi$ and let $\gamma_i$ be the restriction of $\gamma$ to $X_i$.
+Since each $X_i$ is locally convex and contains every leaf of $\gamma_i$, the construction of Minsky's polygonal region in Theorem \ref{thm:Minsky:polygon} and train-track approximate in the proof of Theorem \ref{thm:Minsky:traintrack} occur within each $X_i$ (cf. especially sections 5 and 6 of \cite{Minsky1992}).
 Then Theorem \ref{thm:Minsky:energy} holds on $X_i$.
 Namely,